Western Animation: The Grim Adventures of Billy & Mandy

 - Art Evolution: Lampshaded in one episode, where the original episode is played to end the dispute in the character's conflicting origin stories.
 Grim remarks, "That doesn't even look like us!"

-- Art Shift: An episode ended with Billy needing Grim to fix his eyes, and with each attempt, he sees the world rendered in a different animation style.
+- Art Shift: An episode ended with Billy needing Grim to fix his eyes, and with each attempt, he sees the world rendered in a different animation style, until finally he gets real human eyes.

 - An Ass-Kicking Christmas: Billy and Mandy Save Christmas.